Animation Workflows¶

 Full Autonomy¶

-This has agents get their next instruction directly from an LLM, based on who they are and their history.
-While GHOSTS can execute many of these activities, some activty generated will be beyond the scope of this project, but its inclusion can provide rich histories from which to generate future activities.
-With a powerful LLM, this generates some exceptionally real activities, but can also be hard to control for the training and exercise audience.
+This workflow enables agents to get their next instruction directly from an LLM, based on who they are and their history.
+While GHOSTS can execute many of these activities, some activity generated will be beyond the scope of this project, but its inclusion can provide rich histories from which to generate future activities.
+With a powerful LLM, this generates exceptionally realistic activities, but can also be harder to control for the training and exercise audience.

 Initial work in LLM-driven autonomous GHOSTS agents was documented in our technical report titled Simulating Realistic Human Activity Using Large Language Model Directives.